feralhosting/feralhosting.github.io/General/Using your account - common questions/readme.md

 A: Feral only supports one user account.
 This means they will only provide and support one set of user credentials (your account username and password).
 If you wish to share these credentials you can, but you do so at your own risk.
 Anyone you share you SSH/SFTP/FTP pass with will have as much control/access to and over the slot as you do.

-**1:** Recommended - Create limited and jailed users using this FAQ - [Installing an FTP daemon for extra accounts](https://www.feralhosting.com/faq/view?question=193) then share these credentials.
+**1:** Recommended - Create limited and jailed users using this FAQ - [Installing a Proftpd daemon for extra accounts](https://www.feralhosting.com/faq/view?question=193) then share these credentials.
 This way they will never have total access to your slot.

 **2:** Create them a public/private key pair that you can easily revoke so you do not have to share you main password - [Public Key Authentication for password-less login](https://www.feralhosting.com/faq/view?question=13).
 This still give them the same level of access that you have, but keys are simple to revoke.